pdfcpu/pdfcpu/getting_started/box.md

 * [boxes add](../boxes/boxes_add.md)
 * [crop](../core/crop.md)

-A box is a rectangular region in user space describing one of:
+A box is a rectangular region in user space describing one of PDF's page boundaries:

       media box:  boundaries of the physical medium on which the page is to be printed. crop box:  region to which the contents of the page shall be clipped (cropped) when displayed or printed.